AstroORyan/my-website-sphinx/source/internships.rst

 | Location: `Nicolas Copernicus Astronomical Centre <https://www.camk.edu.pl/>`_
 | Supervisor: `Ewa Lokas <http://users.camk.edu.pl/lokas/>`_
 | Dates: 4\ :sup:`th` Jul 2016 - 12\ :sup:`th` Aug 2016

+The existence of central bar in the Milky Way is now an accepted in astronomy.
+However, back during this project it was not such an obvious fact.
+A large scale, hydrodynamical simulation of the Milky Way in isolation had been run, where a bar formed through natural processes.
+This was a very idealised scenario.
+As stipulated in LCDM, galaxies form hierarchically, so therefore assuming the Milky Way had been in isolation throughout history is unlikely.
+These simulations are still useful, however, to study bar evolution through cosmic time.

+My task was to take the outputs of 50 snapshots during the idealised simulation, and to measure the bar parameters at each timestep, and plot its evolution.
+Following this, I attempted to model how this bar would look in the night sky from the Suns position within the
+Milky Way.
+We then aimed to qualitatively compare the resultant mass distribution from this position to that in the physical night sky.
+Upon doing this, we found significant mismatch between the simulated mass distribution in the sky and the observed one.
+As stated before, this idealised scenario would have made it unlikely that any match could be found.